alek-v/my_shop/README.md

 Product categories
 Product page
-Add to cart with select quantity option
+Add to the cart with select quantity option
 &nbsp;&nbsp;&nbsp;&nbsp;<sub>For "add to cart" option we use AJAX, user will not leave the page after adding to the cart</sub>
+Shopping cart with option to remove an item, and option to empty the cart